Stamp Duty by State India 2026: 5.9% to 11% Top 10 Guide

 Stamp duty by state in India varies from 5.9% to 11% in 2026 — a Rs 5.1 lakh spread on a Rs 1 crore property across the top 10 markets.

-Priya Menon — a composite illustrative profile of the kind of buyer this guide is written for — is a 34-year-old product manager at a Bengaluru tech company who received a transfer offer to Hyderabad in early 2026.
+Priya Menon — a composite illustrative profile of the kind of buyer this guide is written for — is a 34-year-old product manager at a Bengaluru tech company who received a transfer offer to Chennai in early 2026.
 She had Rs 1.05 crore earmarked for her purchase: Rs 1 crore for the property and Rs 5 lakh for "all the fees."
 She had bought her Bengaluru flat in 2023 at 5% stamp duty plus 1% registration.
-She assumed Hyderabad would be roughly similar.
+She assumed Chennai would be roughly similar.

 Priya's experience is not unusual.
 Stamp duty is the largest upfront transaction cost in Indian real estate — larger than brokerage, often larger than the first year of home loan interest — and yet most buyers anchor their estimate to whichever state they bought in last.
 The rates are state-determined and vary from 5.9% to 11% on a combined stamp-plus-registration basis across India's top 10 property markets.